dncgst/openscience_course/README.md

 ### Course description

 Open science is the movement to make scientific research, data and dissemination accessible to all levels of an inquiring society [@FOSTER].
 Open Science is about increased transparency, re-use, participation, cooperation, accountability and reproducibility for research.
 Open science is science done properly.
-This course is tailored for undergraduate students and early-career researchers in archaeological science.
+This course is tailored for graduate students and early-career researchers in archaeological science.
 It intends to teach guiding principles (open methods, open source, open data, open access, open peer review, open educational resources) and best practices (reproducible research) for doing science properly.
 Beside theoretical modules, this course provides hands-on sections to various methods that can be used to make your research reproducible and fulfil the current EU policy requirement for open science.

 Offered in presence and/or online